Most L&D teams know David Kolb’s name. Fewer know that half his theory has held up to four decades of research, and that half of it hasn’t.

 Who Is David Kolb?

-David A. Kolb is an American psychologist, professor and educational theorist.
+David A. Kolb is an American psychologist, professor, and educational theorist.
 He was born in December 1939 in Illinois, United States.
-Today, Kolb is best known for his work in experiential learning.
-In fact, Kolb’s learning styles model was one of the first tools for evaluating individual learning preferences.

 In 1981, Kolb founded an organisation called Experience Based Learning Systems (EBLS).
-He founded the business to advance research and practice in experiential learning.
-Even today, he continues the EBLS programme with an international network of researchers, practitioners and learning partners.
+He created this organisation to advance research and practice in experiential learning.
+Even today, he continues the EBLS programme with an international network of researchers, practitioners, and learning partners.

 On top of various research articles, Kolb’s contributions to the world of experiential learning and learning styles include: